-The main 5G technology “flavours”
+The main types of 5G technology

 Although not one of the top three flavors at the time of writing, industrial 5G - where it is used to power IoT devices on the factory floor, and within the manufacturing space - is going to be huge.
-But it will rely on mix of standards, including 4G, 5G, and even Wi-Fi services, such as CBRS (3.5 GHz), private LTE, LAA, and the upcoming Wi-Fi 6, which has a theoretical throughput of 9.6 Gbps.
+But it will rely on mix of standards, including 4G, 5G, and even Wi-Fi services, such as CBRS (3.5 GHz), private LTE, LAA, and Wi-Fi 6, which has a theoretical throughput of 9.6 Gbps.

 5G technology and how it works(opens in new tab)

-To boost speeds, operators aggregate signals and send data across multiple bands to boost bandwidth, known as carrier aggregation.
+To boost speeds, operators combine signals and send data across multiple bands to boost bandwidth, known as carrier aggregation.
 This focus on speed and latency has historically neglected connection density so when an increasing number of devices came online, the networks weren’t set up to cope.

-Building on carrier aggregation improvements made in LTE technology, 5G standards aim to boost speeds by offering more frequency support – up to 40Ghz, pushing into the millimetre wave (mmWave) portion of the spectrum.
+Building on carrier aggregation improvements made in LTE technology, 5G standards aim to boost speeds by offering more frequency support – up to 40Ghz, pushing into the millimeter wave (mmWave) portion of the spectrum.
 Previous support extended to 6GHz.